Benjamin Disraeli: Congress of Berlin

 In advance of the meeting, confidential negotiations took place between Britain and Russia in April and May 1878.
 The Russians were willing to make changes to the big Bulgaria, but were determined to retain their new possessions, Bessarabia in Europe and Batum and Kars on the east coast of the Black Sea.
-To counterbalance this, Britain required a possession in the Eastern Mediterranean where it might base ships and troops, and negotiated with the Ottomans for the cession of Cyprus.
+To counterbalance this, Britain required a possession in the Eastern Mediterranean where it might base ships and troops and negotiated with the Ottomans for the cession of Cyprus.
 Once this was secretly agreed, Disraeli was prepared to allow Russia's territorial gains.

 The Congress of Berlin was held in June and July 1878, the central relationship in it that between Disraeli and Bismarck.
 In later years, the German chancellor would show visitors to his office three pictures on the wall: "the portrait of my Sovereign, there on the right that of my wife, and on the left, there, that of Lord Beaconsfield".
 Disraeli caused an uproar in the congress by making his opening address in English, rather than in French, hitherto accepted as the international language of diplomacy.
-By one account, the British ambassador in Berlin, Lord Odo Russell, hoping to spare the delegates Disraeli's awful French accent, told Disraeli that the congress was hoping to hear a speech in the English tongue by one of its masters.
+By one account, the British ambassador in Berlin, Lord Odo Russell, hoping to spare the delegates Disraeli's very poor French accent, told Disraeli that the congress was hoping to hear a speech in English by one of its masters.

 Disraeli left much of the detailed work to Salisbury, concentrating his efforts on making it as difficult as possible for the broken-up big Bulgaria to reunite.
-Disraeli did not have things all his own way: he intended that Batum be demilitarised, but the Russians obtained their preferred language, and in 1886, fortified the town.
+Disraeli intended that Batum be demilitarised, but the Russians obtained their preferred language, and in 1886, fortified the town.
 Nevertheless, the Cyprus Convention ceding the island to Britain was announced during the congress, and again made Disraeli a sensation.

 Disraeli gained agreement that Turkey should retain enough of its European possessions to safeguard the Dardanelles.
 By one account, when met with Russian intransigence, Disraeli told his secretary to order a special train to return them home to begin the war.
-Although Russia yielded, Czar Alexander II later described the congress as "a European coalition against Russia, under Bismarck".
+Czar Alexander II later described the congress as "a European coalition against Russia, under Bismarck".